OptionalM/VueChat/README.md

-# Empty Express-Vue-Node.js Stack
+# Empty MongoDB-Express-Vue-Node.js Stack

-This is an empty template for a EVN stack.
+This is an empty template for a MEVN (or VENoM) stack.
 Use it as a starting point for your projects.

 ## Project setup